- I ran my STAR degree audit, but an error comes up that the program was not found, or the audit is taking an extremely long time to load.

 - Under Common Core Areas IV and V, I see checkmarks next to Humanities and Fine Arts, and Social Behavioral Sciences, but the overall requirement is not complete.
 Why?

-Under the Common Core a student has to complete 6 or 9 credits of Humanities and Fine Arts and 6 or 9 of Social and Behavioral Sciences to total 15 credits.
+Under the Common Core a student has to complete 6 or 9 credits of Humanities and Fine Arts and 6 or 9 credits of Social and Behavioral Sciences to total 15 credits.
 STAR audit requires that 6 credits be complete in both Humanities and Fine Arts, and Social and Behavioral Sciences, and then 3 credits can be complete in either area.
 Select 3 more credits in either area and the requirement should complete.

 - I am ready to graduate this semester, what do I do?
 Who do I contact?
 When do I get my diploma in the mail?